MicrosoftDocs/sql-docs/docs/big-data-cluster/configure-bdc-postdeployment.md

 [!INCLUDE[SQL Server 2019](../includes/applies-to-version/sqlserver2019.md)]

 > [!NOTE]
 > Post-deplyoment settings configuration is only available in BDC CU9 and later deployments.
 Settings configuration **does not** include scale, storage, or endpoint configuration.
+Options and instructions to configure BDC prior to CU9 can be found [here](configure-bdc-pre-configuration.md)

 Cluster, service, and resource scoped settings for Big Data Clusters can be configured post-deployment through the azdata CLI.
 This functionality allows BDC adminstrators to adjust configurations to always meet workload requirements.
 This article goes over example steps to configure a BDC to meet Spark workload requirements.
 The post-deployment configuration functionality follows a set, diff, apply flow.